 After I got home and ate lunch, I really wasn’t that interested in the magazine anymore.
 In fact, I kind of forgot about it for a day or two.
 When I finally got around to thumbing through it, I realized the cake recipe was for a Chocolate Pumpkin Cake.
-“Mmmmmm,” I thought.
-“Possibly even better than just plain chocolate!”
-I’ve never combined chocolate and pumpkin before and I was instantly intrigued.
+I had never combined chocolate and pumpkin before and I was instantly intrigued.

 So, I lightened it up.
 With the canned pumpkin in the recipe, I knew I could reduce the butter and still end up with a moist cake.
 I substitute fruit and vegetable purees for fat in my muffins all the time and it works great.
-So my first recipe ‘fix’ was to increase the pumpkin and decrease the butter.
+So my first recipe ‘fix’ was to increase the pumpkin and decrease the butter a bit.

 I decided that the sugar could also be reduced since the frosting would be so sweet.
 I wasn’t really sure how much to reduce it so I went big and reduced it by half.

 The other change I made was to substitute yogurt for buttermilk.
-I only did this because I happened to have a bunch of plain yogurt in the fridge and no buttermilk.
-Since I don’t think yogurt is quite as acidic as buttermilk (maybe I’m wrong, I never bothered to look it up), I threw in a teaspoon of white vinegar so that the baking soda in the recipe would have something to work with.
+I only did this because I happened to have a bunch of plain yogurt in the refrigerator and no buttermilk.

 After scratching and scribbling for a while, I finally came up with a recipe that seemed like it would work.
-When I tried it, I baked a 9″x13″ sheet cake.
+When I first tried it, I baked a 9″x13″ sheet cake.
 It tasted good and was moist and tender, but I felt like I had cut the sugar a bit too much.
 The recipe has so much cocoa powder that my sugar reduction left the cake just a bit bitter.
-My husband actually liked it a lot, but I knew I wanted add more sugar next time.

 And then came the frosting!